Skip to main content

 Daily Hygiene

 The choice of cage matters in hygiene; open metal cages are generally easiest to keep clean while being worn, allowing water and soap to reach everywhere, while closed tube devices may need to be removed more often.
-Plastic devices reactions smells, while metal does not.
+Plastic devices retain smells, while metal does not.
 If your goals are longer term continuous wear, an open metal device makes good hygiene a lot easier.

 While many men wear a cage for extended periods without removal, it's recommended that once a week the device should be removed for a deep clean and a careful inspection of your skin.
 This check can often be combined with another activity, such as a longer bike ride where removal is required anyway, to reduce the need for additional interruptions.
-This can also a great opportunity for a shared shower turning hygiene into a sensual ritual.
+This can also be a great opportunity for a shared shower, turning hygiene into a sensual ritual.

 Peeing and Toilet Use While Locked